Kansas City, MO August 7-9, 2014

 Each year, the National Congress of Family Medicine Residents (NCFMR) and the National Congress of Student Members (NCSM) convene during the National Conference of Family Medicine Residents and Medical Students to discuss issues of vital interest to residents and medical students.
 This discussion generates resolutions, which often influence American Academy of Family Physicians (AAFP) policy, programming, and activities.
-The following information will help you be a part of this process.
+The following information will help you be a part of this process(6 page PDF).

 Research is the first step in developing a resolution.
 Solid data must be presented to support the requested action.
 It is also imperative to put the resolution in the context of the issue’s history.
 This history can include current and past AAFP actions and policies, as well as the actions and policies of other organizations.
 Information about AAFP policies, positions, and current activities is available on AAFP.org.
 During the National Conference, this information is also available outside the NCFMR and the NCSM rooms, as well as in the Resolution Writing Center.

 To assess the merits of a proposed resolution, consider the following questions:

 1. How many residents, students, family physicians, or others have special interest in this issue/topic (e.g., many, some, a few)?